RoyLee1224/web_crawling/README.md

 - Currently, there are `47` volumes of magazines.
 If there's new article, adjust the number of `getMagazine` function in **main.py** .
 - The usefulness of each magazin page depends on the following conditions:
   - If the number of characters exceeds a certain number, it will be judged as useful content.
 (Based on experiment, using 140 characters as a criterion provides better quality)
   - If the content includes key words such as **'도표', "통계", "Content", "fax"**, the page will be skipped.
-(To avoid excracting tables, contacts, and content tables)
+(To avoid extracting tables, contacts, and content tables)